Ramshankar-Bhuvaneswaran/PPO_learnings/README.md

 4. **Update the Critic**: Adjust the critic's parameters to better predict the value of each state.
 5. **Update the Actor**: Use the TD error to improve the actor's policy, guiding it towards actions that lead to higher returns.
 6. **Repeat**: This process repeats for many episodes, with the policy and value function progressively improving.

+# Asynchronous Advantage Actor-Critic (A3C) Explained

+## Introduction
+A3C is an advanced reinforcement learning algorithm that builds on the Actor-Critic method by introducing parallelism through asynchronous updates.
+This approach helps to achieve faster training and reduces the risk of the learning process getting stuck in local optima.

+## Theoretical Background
+A3C utilizes multiple agents (actors) that independently interact with different copies of the environment.
+These agents simultaneously collect experience and compute gradients for training the shared model.
+The "asynchronous" aspect of A3C comes from these agents updating the global model without waiting for each other, leading to efficient exploration of the state space.

+### Key Components
+1. **Multiple Actors (Explorers)**: Each actor explores a different part of the environment and learns independently.
+2. **Global Network**: The shared model that is updated by all actors.
+3. **Local Networks**: Each actor has a local copy of the model, which is used to gather gradients based on its experiences.

+### Key Equations
+- **Actor's Policy Gradient**:
+  \\[
+  \\nabla_{\\theta^\\pi} \\log \\pi(a_t|s_t, \\theta^\\pi) A(s_t, a_t)
+  \\]
+- **Critic's Value Update**:
+  \\[
+  \\delta_t = r_t + \\gamma V(s_{t+1}, \\theta^v) - V(s_t, \\theta^v)
+  \\]

+Here, \\( A(s_t, a_t) \\) is the advantage at time \\( t \\), calculated as the difference between the return from a state-action pair and the value of the state as estimated by the critic.

+## Practical Example: Multi-Agent Maze Navigation

+### Scenario Description
+Imagine a scenario where multiple agents are placed in different mazes simultaneously.
+Each maze has its unique layout and challenges, but the goal for all agents is the same: find the exit as quickly as possible.

+### Steps:
+1. **Initialization**: Initialize the global network and individual local networks for each agent.
+2. **Exploration**: Each agent starts exploring its maze, making decisions based on its local copy of the policy.
+3. **Local Updates**: As agents interact with the environment, they compute gradients for updating both the policy (actor) and the value (critic) estimates based on their experiences.
+4. **Asynchronous Updates**: Agents periodically push their computed gradients to the global network and synchronize their local models with the latest global model.
+5. **Continuous Learning**: The process continues with agents asynchronously updating the global model, improving the overall policy over time.